sergey-koryshev/money-management/README.md

 #### Frontend

-To build frontend part, follow commands must be run:
+To build frontend part, the following commands must be run:

 ```bash
 cd source/frontend